aab64/microkineticModel_CO_oxidation/README.md

 ### 3. Changing the parameters

 Simulation parameters can be modified in the Settings section of files 1 and 2.

+Files 11 and 12 can be used to solve for parameters that meet certain conditions, for example to match experimentally observed phenomena.

 ## Computing reaction rates